Tailor Pronunciations for Maximum Clarity

 LexiconKit encapsulates all of the technologies necessary to make the process of generating word pronunciations simple and efficient.

-LexiconKit simplifies the process of generating pronunciations by handling the low-level activities directly with the speech recognition and synthesis engines.
+LexiconKit simplifies the process of generating and speaking pronunciations by handling the low-level activities directly with the speech recognition and synthesis engines.

-Instantiate LexiconKit to generate the default word pronunciation within the application and destroy LexiconKit to release its resources when lexicon management is no longer needed.
+Instantiate LexiconKit to generate and speak the default word pronunciation within the application and destroy LexiconKit to release its resources when lexicon management is no longer needed.

 The goal of lexicon management is to adjust to the end user manner of speaking for enhanced speech recognition accuracy and speech synthesis quality.
 A LexiconKit application can:

-- Edit lexicon word pronunciations for ensuring maximum recognition accuracy and speech synthesis quality.
+- Edit lexicon word pronunciations for ensuring maximum recognition accuracy and speech synthesis quality; and

 Chant LexiconKit handles the complexities of generating word pronunciations.
 This allows applications to enhance the quality of speech recognition and speech synthesis and offer administrative features for maintaining word pronunciations.